type-injector/type-injector-lib/typedoc/README.md

 Ƭ **DeclaredInjectToken**<`T`\>: `symbol` & { `description`: `string`  }

-To configure any dependency type safe you can [declare an inject token](README.md#declareinjecttoken).
+To configure any dependency type-safe you can [declare an inject token](README.md#declareinjecttoken).

 #### Type parameters